wavefrontHQ/docs/pages/doc/wavefront_api_usage.md

 ### Make API Calls by Using a User Account

-If you want to use [your own user account](csp_users_account_managing.html) to make REST API calls, generate a VMware Cloud services API token associated with your user account and exchange it to an access token.
+If you want to use [your own user account](csp_users_account_managing.html) to make REST API calls, generate a VMware Cloud services API token associated with your user account and exchange it for an access token.

 1. Log in to the VMware Cloud Services Console.
 1. Click your username, select **My Account** and, on the **API Tokens** tab, [generate a new token](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html).